EliAndrewC/l7r/setting/l7r.md

 Daimyo Haruka refused to entertain such ideas, which she felt would bring instability to the domain, though the Rui lineage supported these efforts, presumably in revenge for Governor Chitose's broken betrothal to their lineage member Ryoko (who is now married to the Deputy Minister of Retainers).
 However, the Rui lineage continued to scheme against Chitose at every turn, often with the support of disgruntled members of the Shin cadet line.

-In the winter of 1110 (which is 20 years before the start of this campaign), Governor Chitose hosted a banquet, to which many of his consort Natsu's Lion family were invited.
+In the winter of 1110 (which is 20 years before the start of this campaign), Governor Chitose hosted a banquet, to which many of his consort Natsu's Lion Family were invited.
 Natsu's mother had passed, but her brother Matsu no Zenji Ginjiro and his children and many of her other cousins were present.

 There was much drinking, and memories of the details of this event are fuzzy and disputed.
 However, an altercation broke out between the visiting Matsu and their Bayushi hosts, as often happens at events in which both Lion and Scorpion samurai are present.
 This quickly escalated into an enormous brawl.
 While no one had their swords present and thus most of the damage was done with fists, hidden knives were unsheathed during the altercation.